Robert Jervis: Career

+Jervis consulted for the CIA, and served as head of the agency's Historical Review Panel for 20 years.

 He worked on perceptions and misperceptions in foreign policy decision-making.
 Jervis played a key role in introducing insights from psychology to International Relations scholarship.
 Charles Glaser described Jervis's work on the security dilemma as "among the most important works in international relations of the past few decades."

 According to Jack Snyder, "Jervis's body of thought can be categorized in terms of five interrelated themes: communication in strategic bargaining, perception and misperception in international politics, cooperation in anarchy, the nuclear revolution, and complex system effects and unintended consequences."
 According to Thomas J. Christensen and Keren Yarhi-Milo, "in seeking to understand both behavior and outcomes in world affairs, Jervis championed the role of individuals’ perceptions and formative experiences rather than just broad political, social, and economic forces...
 [His] work was always rooted in the complexities of actual decision-making by real people with quirks and flaws."

 Jervis was a member of the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and the American Philosophical Society.
 In 2006 he was awarded the NAS Award for Behavior Research Relevant to the Prevention of Nuclear War from the National Academy of Sciences.
 He participated in the 2010 Hertog Global Strategy Initiative, a high-level research program on nuclear proliferation.

 In 2021, he was elected member of the U.S. National Academy of Sciences.
 Jervis was the recipient of the 1990 University of Louisville Grawemeyer Award for Ideas Improving World Order.